qgis/QGIS-Documentation/docs/user_manual/working_with_vector/functions_list.rst

-   "symbol_id", "The Internal ID of the symbol (in the layout legend)" "symbol_label", "The label for the symbol (either a user defined label or the default autogenerated label - in the layout legend)" "symbol_layer_count |314|", "Total number of symbol layers in the symbol" "symbol_layer_index |314|", "Current symbol layer index" "symbol_marker_column |314|", "Column number for marker (valid for point pattern fills only)."
+   "symbol_id", "The Internal ID of the symbol (in the layout legend)" "symbol_label", "The label for the symbol (either a user defined label or the default autogenerated label - in the layout legend)" "symbol_layer_count", "Total number of symbol layers in the symbol" "symbol_layer_index", "Current symbol layer index" "symbol_marker_column", "Column number for marker (valid for point pattern fills only)."
-   "symbol_marker_row |314|", "Row number for marker (valid for point pattern fills only)."
+   "symbol_marker_row", "Row number for marker (valid for point pattern fills only)."
    "user_account_name", "The current user's operating system account name" "user_full_name", "The current user's operating system user name" "value", "The current value"
-   "with_variable", "Allows setting a variable for usage within an expression and avoid recalculating the same value repeatedly" "zoom_level |314|", "Zoom level of the tile that is being rendered (derived from the current map scale).
+   "with_variable", "Allows setting a variable for usage within an expression and avoid recalculating the same value repeatedly" "zoom_level", "Zoom level of the tile that is being rendered (derived from the current map scale).
 Normally in interval [0, 20]."

 **Some examples:**